Deane Hall 210

 Dr. Whitnah graduated from Gordon College with a major in gender studies through the Kenneth L Pike Honors Program.
 She earned a master’s degree and a doctorate in sociology at the University of Notre Dame, specializing in gender, religion, culture and social theory.
 She studies the role of religion in both perpetuating and mitigating different forms of social inequality, and is particularly interested in how organizations form responses to social issues.
 Her current book project, under contract with Rutgers University Press, is tentatively titled titled “Faith and the Fragility of Justice: Religious Responses to Gender-Based Violence in South Africa.”
 This historical study investigates how faith-based NGOs in South Africa that had resisted apartheid have addressed gender-based violence.
-She enjoys discussing the social dimensions of injustice in class and thinking creatively about how to engage the brokenness of the world with both lament and hope.